 A trained medical professional will monitor your progress in the hours following your brachioplasty procedure.
 You will most likely be fitted with elastic bandages that can adjust to your new arms as the swelling subsides over the next few days.

 Dr. Clayton advises that you avoid raising your arms above your head for the first three to four weeks.
 Strenuous activity should be minimized for about six weeks, especially movements that exert excessive strain on your upper body.
 The caring staff at Clayton Plastic Surgery will schedule a follow-up appointment within a few days of your surgery to remove any drains or stitches that need to come out.
 Leave the details to us; you should spend your time enjoying the liberating benefits of your arm lift!

 Dr. Clayton’s stunning work will manifest itself over several waves.
 First, you will immediately notice the reduction in excess fat and skin from your upper arm region.
 Next, as the swelling goes down, your arms will adapt to their new contours.
 Finally, after about two months of healing and strengthening, your musculature will cozy up to its slim, sleek enclosure.
 Your skin and soft tissue will harmonize, creating the upper body of your dreams!

 Every procedure is unique, so pricing inevitably varies.
-To learn how the attentive team at Clayton Plastic Surgery in Midvale, Utah can deliver ravishing results at the right price, contact us today.
+To learn how the attentive team at Clayton Plastic Surgery in Cottonwood Heights, Utah can deliver ravishing results at the right price, contact us today.
 Dr. Clayton is head and shoulders above the competition!